sqldef/sqldef/README.md

   - Foreign key support
   - Securer interface to set password
 - [ ] Better PostgreSQL support
-  - Basic index handling is not working for now... to be fixed soon
   - Drop `pg_dump` command dependency to dump schema?

 ## Implemented features